 Here’s another one you can make with stuff you’ve probably already got in the pantry.
 It’s great when you want to make something quick.
 It should have a little kick to it, but not too much.
 It’s very traditional, but so simple, you won’t find it on many menus.
 It reminds me of when your […]

-Orrechiette with cauliflower
+Orecchiette with cauliflower

 This is another sauce in the olive oil and garlic family.
 It’s similar to a dish made with broccoli rabe, which is sort of a wild cousin to broccoli, but cauliflower is a bit denser and harder to overcook.
 In fact, it’s even better when it’s a bit caramelized.
-Though orrechiette (little ears) is the […]
+Though orecchiette (little ears) is the […]